 - Thoroughness of planning and project design and involvement of relevant partners

 - Articulation of desired outcomes and potential to impact the community

 The selection process will involve a preliminary review of artistic merit and project feasibility, followed by interviews of the finalists by a multidisciplinary panel to determine the recommended artist.

 The deadline for submission of the online application is March 15, 2018.
 We do not accept applications sent by mail, fax, or email.
 All grant-related activities must take place between July 1, 2018 and June 30, 2019.

 Applications for the Community Artist Residency will be reviewed using a two-stage process.
 For the first round, artists will submit a statement of interest and summary of the project idea, along with work samples, résumé, and optional supporting materials.
 After a panel review, finalists will be invited to develop a more thorough presentation of their residency concept, including a budget, timeline, and other evidence of their plans, and respond to questions by the panel during an interview.
 One artist or artist team will be recommended for the award.

 How to Apply

-If you have applied previously using the AGO online system, please review your profile and update information, as needed.
-Should any of your contact information change during the course of the review, please correct your profile in AGO and let us know so we can update your records on our database.
+If you need to update your profile information during this and future individual grant applications, you can click the “Edit Profile” button.
+Should any of your contact information change during the course of the review, please correct your profile online and email your program director to update our records.

 Please respond to the identifying questions at the top of the page before you proceed to the narrative.